Yigrashill/FinToUp/README.md

 ## Working Hours

 I work on a daily basis :) so I don't have much time to write applications.
-However, I've set aside about 30 minutes in the morning before heading to work.
+However, I've set aside about 30 minutes in the morning before going to work.

 ## Sprint 1 (March 1, 2024 → March 17, 2024)
 - [x] Generic and Base Contract repositories in application project.